Chart Color Schemes

 Health performance in West Launceston is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 West Launceston faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-Approximately 54% (~2,280 people) of its total population has private health cover, compared to 50.6% across the rest of Tasmania.
+The rate of private health cover is approximately 54% of the total population (~2,283 people), compared to 50.6% across Rest of Tas.

-The most common medical conditions in the area are arthritis and mental health issues, affecting 9.8 and 9.5% of residents respectively.
-About 64.9% of residents declare themselves completely clear of medical ailments, compared to 63.9% across the rest of Tasmania.
-As of 2016, approximately 20.9% (888 people) of West Launceston's residents are aged 65 and over.
-Health outcomes among seniors in this area are above average, performing better than the general population in health metrics.
+The most common medical conditions are arthritis and mental health issues, impacting 9.8 and 9.5% of residents respectively.
+64.9% of residents declare themselves completely clear of medical ailments, compared to 63.9% across Rest of Tas.
+As of 2016, 20.9% of residents are aged 65 and over (889 people).
+Health outcomes among seniors in West Launceston are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health